The Nature of High-Redshift Massive Quiescent Galaxies -- Searching for RUBIES-UDS-QG-z7 in FLARES: Identifying Analogues

-A potential analogue must be the closest match in at least one iteration and we find seven such galaxies in our sample.
+A potential analogue must be the closest match in at least one iteration and we find only seven such galaxies in our sample.
 We refer to these as \flares-RQG Analogues (FRA) herein.
+The quality of a match is then determined by the dissimilarity score, with lower values indicating a better match.
 The top panel of Figure~\ref{fig:seds_comp} shows the total flux normalised SED of RQG used to perform this matching, alongside the \flares\ median.
-The two clear analogue candidates are FRA-1 and FRA-2, which are the best match in $55\%$ and $42\%$ of iterations respectively.
-While the former may be most promising, they share a comparable dissimilarity score of $\sim110$.
+The two clear analogue candidates are FRA-1 and FRA-2, which are the best match in $55\%$ and $42\%$ of resampling iterations respectively.
+The former is the best overall match, with a dissimilarity score $D\sim113$, but this is only marginally lower than FRA-2 with $D\sim121$.
 The SEDs trace RQG across all wavelengths, deviating only slightly in F200W-F277W colour and demonstrating that their matching is not coincidental.
-Given these sources make up $>95\%$ of the best matches, we consider them the most promising analogues and list their properties in Table~\ref{tab:properties}.
-The remaining five analogues are grouped as `weak' analogues in the following analysis, as there are no standouts among them.
-By definition, these SEDs are not as comparable as FRA-1 and FRA-2 and none are capable of tracing RQG over any extended wavelength interval.
-Boosting in F410M, which is also seen subtly in FRA-2, is closer to the \flares\ average and hints at stronger emission features.
+The flux of both galaxies in F090W and F1800W is consistent with $1\sigma$ and $2\sigma$ RQG upper limits respectively.
+Given these sources are the best matches in $>95\%$ of the resampling iterations, we consider them the most promising analogues and list their properties in Table~\ref{tab:properties}.
+The remaining five candidates are grouped as `weak' analogues (FRA-W) in the following analysis, as they were each the best match in only $\sim1\%$ of resampling iterations and have far larger dissimilarity scores.
+These SEDs are not as comparable as FRA-1 and FRA-2 and are incapable of tracing RQG over any extended wavelength interval.
+Two of these galaxies display a bright F410M component, more akin to the \flares\ median.
+This can also be seen very subtly in FRA-2 and hints at stronger emission line features, associated with star-forming systems.
 We discuss the SPS model dependence of this process in Appendix~\ref{app:matching}.
 Matching to observables derived from FSPS, the model assumed by \citetalias{Weibel_2025}, recovers the same two galaxies as the best matches.
-Our interpretation of the underlying physics in these galaxies would therefore be be unaffected.
+Our interpretation of the underlying physics in these galaxies would therefore be be unaffected by adopting this model.